2KAbhishek/refind2k/README.md

 A minimalist dark theme for [rEFInd](http://www.rodsbooks.com/refind/), the ultimate bootloader for hobbyists and multi-booters.

-Comes with a clean design with colorful icons and a quick setup script.
+Comes with a clean design with colorful icons, and a quick setup script.

 ## Prerequisites